danyflores7/danyflores7/README.md

     - **Responsive design** optimized for different devices.
     - Built with **HTML**, **CSS**, and **JavaScript** to ensure a clean and functional experience.
     - Responsible for **long-term maintenance** and updates for usability and accessibility.

+## Collaborated Projects
+- **Warehouse3D**: Developed a 3D warehouse simulation with autonomous agents to optimize space usage.
+(Repository private)
+- **Social Service Manager**: Web application to manage the social service process, working with teammates to build the system and user interface.
+(Repository private)

 ## 📫 Connect with me
 - **LinkedIn:** [linkedin.com/in/danyflores7](https://www.linkedin.com/in/danyflores7)